Aryan98681/Aryan98681/README.md

 # 🚀 Aryan Gupta

 Hey there! 👋 Welcome to my little corner of the universe.
-I’m **Aryan Gupta**, a 16-year-old living life (and riding bikes) in Jacksonville! 🚴‍♂️
+I’m **Aryan Gupta**, a 16-year-old living life (and riding bikes) in the beautiful state of Florida, United States! 🚴‍♂️

 ---